-The Milk Board ads claim that 99 percent of California’s dairy farms are family owned.
-But in order to arrive at this figure, they count as “dairy farms” rural households with one or two cows.
+The Milk Board ads claim that 99% of California’s dairy farms are family owned.
+But in order to arrive at this figure, they count rural households with only one or two cows.
 Meanwhile, there are corporate-owned dairies in the San Joaquin Valley which have 15,000 or 20,000 cows.
 It is these far larger enterprises that produce the vast majority of California’s milk.

-My primary problem, let me emphasize, is not with small-scale family farms, nor with the many hard-working families who treat their cows well, take care of the land and try to bring a healthy product to market.
-I don’t consume dairy products myself, but I know that many people do.
+My primary problem, let me emphasize, is not with small-scale family farms.
+Nor is it with the many hard-working families who treat their cows well, take care of the land, and try to bring a healthy product to market.
+I don’t consume dairy products myself, but I know many people do.
 My problem is with the corporate agribusiness factory farms to whom the animals in their care are nothing but sources of revenue.

 The “Happy Cow” ads present the lives of California dairy cows as exemplary models of the humane treatment of livestock.
 But thanks to the practices employed by the state’s large dairies, the amount of milk produced yearly by the average California cow is nearly 3,000 pounds more than the national average.
-This increased production may seem like a good thing, but it is achieved at great cost to the animals.
+This increased production may seem like a good thing, but it’s at a great cost to the animals.
 The cows are routinely confined in extremely unnatural conditions, injected with hormones, fed antibiotics, and in general treated with all the compassion of four legged milk pumps.
-Roughly one third of California’s cows suffer from painful udder infections, and more than half suffer from other infections and illnesses.
+Roughly one third of California’s cows suffer from painful udder infections.
+And more than half suffer from other infections and illnesses.

 Although genetically engineered bovine growth hormone is banned in many countries including Canada, Australia, New Zealand and much of the European Union, it is widely used in California’s largest dairy operations to increase milk production.
 Unfortunately, it also increases udder infections and lameness in the cows, markedly raises the amount of pus found in milk, and may increase the risk of cancer in consumers.

 If you were to believe the Milk Board ads, you’d think that the California dairy industry was a bucolic enterprise that operates in lush, grassy pastures.
 Some of the ads employ the slogan “So much grass, so little time.”
 But that isn’t even close to the truth.
-California’s dairy industry is concentrated in the dry and barren Central Valley.
-Here, the cows are typically kept in overcrowded, dirt feedlots.
+California’s dairy industry centers around the dry and barren Central Valley.
+Here, the cows are in overcrowded, dirt feedlots.
 Some never see a blade of grass in their entire lives.

 The ads are so full of BS that it’s hard to grasp the level of deceit.
 They show calves in meadows talking happily to their mothers.
-But in fact the calves born to California dairy cows typically spend only 24 hours with their mothers, and some do not even get that much.
-Here is a video that reveals what actually happens to the calves:
+But in fact the calves born to California dairy cows typically spend only 24 hours with their mothers.
+Some don’t even get that much.
+Here is a video that reveals what actually happens to the calves.

-The ads propagate the image that California dairy cows live in natural conditions and the practices of the dairy industry are in harmony with the environment.
+The ads propagate the image that California dairy cows live in natural conditions.
+And that the practices of the dairy industry are in harmony with the environment.
 But the amount of excrement produced each year by the dairy cows in the 50-square mile area of California’s Chino Basin would make a pile with the dimensions of a football field and as tall as the Empire State Building.
-When it rains heavily, dairy manure in the Chino Basin is washed straight into the Santa Ana River and some makes its way into the aquifer that supplies half of Orange County’s drinking water.
+When it rains heavily, dairy manure in the Chino Basin is washed straight into the Santa Ana River.
+Some even makes its way into the aquifer that supplies half of Orange County’s drinking water.

 The large-scale factory dairies in California’s Central Valley produce more excrement than the entire human population of Texas.
-About 20 million Californians (65 percent of the state’s population) rely on drinking water that is threatened by contamination from nitrates and other poisons stemming from dairy manure.
-Nitrates have been linked to cancer and birth defects.
+About 20 million Californians (65% of the state’s population) rely on drinking water that is threatened by contamination from nitrates and other poisons stemming from dairy manure.
+And nitrates have been linked to cancer and birth defects.

-How on earth do you think the Milk Board can defend such obviously deceptive advertising?
-They say the ads are entertaining, and are not intended to be taken seriously.
+How do you think the Milk Board can defend such obviously deceptive advertising?
+They say the ads are entertaining and not to take them seriously.
 But the Milk Board is not in the entertainment business.
-It has not spent hundreds of millions of dollars on this ad campaign to amuse the public, but to increase the sales of California dairy products.
+It has not spent hundreds of millions of dollars on this ad campaign to amuse the public.
+It’s spent them to increase the sales of California dairy products.

 Besides, does misleading the public become legitimate just because it is done in an entertaining way?